Understanding the coronavirus and COVID-19

 - Frequently touched objects/surfaces include tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets, and sinks.

-As the pandemic expands, the risk of exposure will increase and so will the risk of getting infected.
-The above safety practices are especially important for older adults and people who have serious chronic medical conditions like heart disease, lung disease, and diabetes, seem to be at higher risk of more serious illness due to COVID-19.
+The risk of infection will begin to diminish, but not disappear, during the early stages of vaccination.
+The above safety practices will help and are especially important for older adults and people who have serious chronic medical conditions like heart disease, lung disease, and diabetes, seem to be at higher risk of more serious illness due to COVID-19.